-This public consultation is a voluntary initiative by Elia and aims at receiving any comment from market participants on the different topics presented in this document by taking account the instructions described in the Section 1.3.
+This public consultation was a voluntary initiative by Elia and aims at receiving any comment from market participants on the different topics presented in this document.

-The consultation period is set from 20/11/2023 until 22/01/2024, as publicly announced on the Elia website and discussed in the Task Force PEZ on October 19, 2023.
+The consultation period was set from 20/11/2023 until 22/01/2024, as publicly announced on the Elia website and discussed in the Task Force PEZ on October 19, 2023.
 This document covers the principal topics as addressed in Task Force PEZ and ad-hoc workshop summarized as following: